 You can also specify from which geographic locations customers are eligible for your return policies.
 Check out how TopShop offers UK customers free returns.
 It’s placed on their product pages so customers can safely make a purchase with this in mind.

-5. Offer Reliable Customer Support
+5. Be Set Up to Offer Reliable Customer Support

 Lack of customer service on a website will only fill your shoppers with doubt and make them uneasy about completing a purchase.
 If a brand is unavailable before a sale, it’s most likely to be unavailable after a sale.

 Optimize your website with online chats, email support and a detailed FAQ page so that customers feel assured that if they need help, you’re there.